d3nnyyy/OilExtraction/README.md

 - `PUT /tankers/{id}`: Update an existing tanker.
 - `DELETE /tankers/{id}`: Delete a tanker by ID.

+Make sure to include the necessary request parameters and provide the required data in the request body for creating and updating rigs or tankers.
 Refer to the API documentation for detailed information on the request and response formats.

 ## Data Persistence